awsdocs/amazon-sqs-developer-guide/doc_source/sqs-using-delete-queue.md

 If you no longer use an Amazon SQS queue and don't foresee using it in the near future, we recommend deleting it\.

 **Tip**
-Ifyou want to verify that a queue is empty before you delete it, see [Confirming that a queue is empty](confirm-queue-is-empty.md)\.
+If you want to verify that a queue is empty before you delete it, see [Confirming that a queue is empty](confirm-queue-is-empty.md)\.

 You can delete a queue even when it isn't empty\.
 To delete the messages in a queue but not the queue itself, [purge the queue](sqs-using-purge-queue.md)\.